 - Laugh around a bit or show the cheerful and playful side of yours

 Take some time to own it, give yourself time to be comfortable with the surroundings and what you’re wearing.
-Remember, getting into your character is a process and will happen in a gin=ven time, step by step.
+Remember, getting into your character is a process and will happen in a given time, step by step.

 Remember to keep a check on your fingers and your feet.
 Make sure while you are moving around, your face is normal or in character.

-The other important factor that works well with the shoots is that balance in the pose you have.
+The other important factor that works well with the shoots is the balance in the pose you have.
 While it is necessary to flow into the theme of the shoot, you should also be aware of your body.